jasonumiker/kubernetes-training/README.md

 This will just say if you to go to the Ingress's endpoint http://localhost it'll forward you through to the probe-test-app service.

+To set that in action run `kubectl apply -f probe-test-app-ingress.yaml` and then go to http://localhost.

 To see something more elaborate let's add a second service at a different URI path:
 ```
 apiVersion: networking.k8s.io/v1